olvaffe/olv-notes/graphics/apis/vulkan.md

         before the batch and all prior signal operations are also executed
     - IOW, a command can be reorderd before a prior signal operation and but after its own signal operation
-  - 6.4.2.
+  - 7.4.2.
 Semaphore Waiting
     - the first sync scope includes all semaphore signal operations that operate on the same semaphore
     - the second sync scope includes all commands in the batch
-  - 6.5.
+- 7.5.
 Events
   - events can be used for fine-grained host/queue synchronization
   - they can also be used as a "split" barrier
     - say, we update an ssbo and sample from it; there is an irrelevant work that we can insert before vkCmdPipelineBarrier to better utilize the GPU
     - when the irrelevant work is complex enough that might confuse vkCmdPipelineBarrier or make it impractical, we can instead vkCmdSetEvent after ssbo update and vkCmdWaitEvents before sampling
     - the barrier is splitted into the signal half and wait half

-- 7. Render Pass
+## Chapter 8.
+Render Pass

-  - 7.4.
+- 8.4.
 Render Pass Commands
   - depending on VkSubpassContents, any subpass of a render pass either execute only commands in the primary command buffer or only command the secondary command buffers

 ## Versions